Yueying-12N/project_sd1/README_Documentation.md

     t = (start_idx + np.arange(frames)) / samplerate
     t = t.reshape(-1, 1)
     global pps1,pps2,pps3
-    # generate beat with input parameters and add them
+    # generate beats with input parameters and add them
     # due to the duty of square wave is 0.5, so the pps is divided by 2
     # (pps: pulses per second)
     outdata[:] = 0.2*(sg.square(2*np.pi*(pps1/2)*t, duty=0.5)